sambuaneesh/why-py/documentation/src/content/docs/language-guide/data-types.md

 ---
 title: Data Types
-description: Overview of PyFly's data types and type system
+description: Overview of our interpreter's data types and object system
 ---

 # Data Types

-PyFly has a simple but effective type system that includes basic data types common in most programming languages.
+Our interpreter implements a simple but effective object system with basic data types common in most programming languages.

 ## Basic Types